Origin and OriginPro

 Origin also has several special legends used with certain graph types.
 These legends and scales can be customized and updated similarly with a dialog

 - Categorical Values

 This box chart includes a special box chart legend.
 This legend is auto-generated for box charts.
 Each legend entry refers to a box plot component: the box, whiskers, median or mean lines, percentiles, etc. In addition, the Legend Properties dialog lets you add custom entries to your legend for symbols and lines, by building the desired syntax using a dialog.

 The Piper diagram (or Trilinear diagram) is used to plot chemistry of water samples for hydro-geological studies.
 Scatter point shape and color change for each sample.
 Sample ID is displayed next to each point and its color is matched to the sample point.
 A colorblind-safe color list is used (Origin includes two such built-in color lists).
 A bubble scale relates bubble size to total dissolved solids.
 A point-by-point legend identifies each sample point.

 A scatter plot with modifiers for color and size, set using other data columns.
 Note the nested bubble scale legend at bottom left.
-The map image of the continental USA was added to the graph using the Insert: Continental USA Map menu entry (The menu entry will be shown when the scale matches the range of the map's latitude and longitude)
+The map of the continental USA was added to the graph using the Insert: Continental USA Map menu entry (The menu entry will be shown when the scale matches the range of the map's latitude and longitude)